-New management took over in the early 1990s and the mall slowly began to decline.
-Shannon Southpark was built on the premise if you build it, they will come.
-Unfortunately that wasn’t the result.
-Developers built the mall in front of a large wooded area bordering a declining neighborhood.
-They planned to build an office tower behind the mall to increase foot traffic, but plans never materialized and the foot traffic never came.
+New management took over in the early 1990s, and the mall slowly began to decline.
+Developers built on the premise: if you build it, they will come.
+Unfortunately, that was not the result.
+Developers situated the mall in front of a large wooded area bordering a declining neighborhood.
+Initially, plans included building an office tower behind the shopping mall to increase foot traffic.
+However, those plans never materialized, and the foot traffic never came.

-The owners were unable to pay the power bill so the lights were turned off by Georgia Power in November 2010.
-Tenants had a 5 hour notice the power would be cut off and that they had to vacate the building.
+In 2010, the last original tenant, Chik-Fil-A, closed its doors.
+The remaining tenants knew the end was near.
+The owners were unable to pay the power bill in November 2010, so the lights were turned off by Georgia Power.
+Tenants had a 5-hour notice the power would be cut off and that they had to vacate the building.
 Macy’s and Sears remained opened since they were on separate electric meters.
-With a lack of security and maintenance Union Station fell into a state of disrepair.
+With a lack of security and maintenance, Union Station fell into a state of disrepair.

 In January 2011, both stores vacated Union Station as it went into foreclosure.
 The property was auctioned off on the courthouse steps the next day.
 Unable to find a committed buyer, the mall sat abandoned.
 An investment group from Alabama purchased the property in 2014.
 They planned to build a film and television studio on the site.
 In October 2014, the mall was demolished to make way for the studio.

 Thank you for reading.
 I appreciate your support.
 Please share the blog with your friends.

 If you would like to receive the Abandoned Southeast blog in your email, you can sign up below.
 Also, check out my books that are available through Amazon.